Folkestone Groomers Directory

 Do automatic launchers work for all dog breeds?

 No, they're best suited to high-energy breeds with strong chase and retrieve drives.
 Working breeds like Border Collies, Spaniels, Retrievers, and herding dogs typically take to launchers enthusiastically.
 Breeds with lower energy levels or weak toy motivation—like Bulldogs, Basset Hounds, or many sighthounds—often show little interest.
-Additionally, brachycephalic (flat-faced) breeds like Pugs or French Bulldogs shouldn't do intensive fetch due to breathing difficulties.
+Additionally, brachycephalic (flat-faced) breeds like Pugs shouldn't do intensive fetch due to breathing difficulties.
 Ball size matters too: small dogs need mini launchers with appropriately sized balls they can actually carry.
 If your dog doesn't naturally enjoy fetch, a launcher won't magically change that.

 How do you stop a dog becoming obsessed with the ball launcher?